EUMETNET/meteogate-documentation/docs/1-overview.md

 ---

 ## Data Quality
-MeteoGate is responsible for the common data sharing infrastructure but does not specify data quality.
-Data Owners and Data Publishers are responsible for ensuring data quality.
-However, Data Owners that are WMO members still need to fulfil WHO data quality requirements.

-## Data Quality

 MeteoGate ensures that data can be discovered and accessed in a reliable and consistent way — but it does not define or enforce the quality of the underlying data itself.